CAMDENTON, MISSOURI (CAMDEN COUNTY)

 WHEATLAND, MISSOURI (HICKORY COUNTY)

 Next is the City of Wheatland, home to Lucas Oil Speedway—diamond of dirt tracks with Lake Lucas, the world’s largest lake exclusively created for boat racing.
 John F. Murphy Conservation Area, is a quiet stop for nature lovers, the caves are closed but primitive camping is allowed.
 Conveniently located at the junction of Hwy 54 & 83 is Casey’s General Store.
 Gynemia’s Flower Garden carries everything from flower arrangements to gifts.
+Highway 54 RV Park with large level sites is a great place to stay overnight.
 The Wheatland Motel is right along Route 54.
 It’s locally owned and offers clean, modern rooms.
-Just a block off the highway in Wheatland (behind Darby Motors) is Settler’s Village and city park.
+Just a block off the highway in Wheatland is Settler’s Village and city park.
 Get out and stretch your legs at the park enjoying the rustic buildings and equipment of yesteryear.

 WEAUBLEAU, MISSOURI (HICKORY COUNTY)

 After viewing the Wheatland farming prairie you’ll drive into the City of Weaubleau.
 Grab some delicious food at Our Kitchen Table, newly remodeled modern-amenity eight cabins at Weaubleau Motel (est. 1940), and Candlelight Creations & Dick’s Wildroot Horseradish shop line the Weaubleau roadside.
 Dick’s Wildroot Horseradish is a local recipe created by Dick Thompson – try it in original, apricot, & cranberry along with spices and dip mixes!
-Need gas, pizza, subs, and a whole lot more?
-Visit Casey’s General Store before rolling out of town.
+Want to try the best burgers with daily special visit Our Kitchen Table before rolling out of town.
 Three historic buildings on the south side of the town burnt in January 2013.
 Many years ago, Weaubleau had a bustling rail service that transported many agriculture products into the area see the history page for more.
 The Weaubleau train depot has been demolished along with tracks.
 On April 28, 2013 Friends of Weaubleau Park completed a major playground project, revealing a new farm play set.

 COLLINS, MISSOURI (ST. CLAIR COUNTY)

-At the Highways 54 & 13 junction sits Collins, home of the famous Smith’s Restaurant & Berry Farm (more locations in Bolivar & Clinton).
-Smith’s is known for their giant pork tenderloin and homemade pies!
-Toys in the Attic, Too is a shop and museum specializing in Steiff Bears, dolls, antique toys and autos.
+At the Highways 54 & 13 junction sits Collins, Red Barn Firearms has guns, rifles, ammunition and accessories.
 Half way between Collins and El Dorado Springs is Arrowhead Point RV Park and Campground (east of Hwy K), stay at this peaceful full service campground equipped with a new cabin.
+Brenda’s Quilt Stop & More features all things sewing!

 EL DORADO SPRINGS, MISSOURI (CEDAR COUNTY)